Is MacBook Air Good for Programming?

 And if you go for the 512 GB storage with MacBook Air M1, I am pretty sure you won’t need an external drive ever.

-That said, you always have the option to cover the extra storage needs by using an external drive.
+That said, you always have the option to cover the more space storage needs by using an external drive.

-Tip: For saving some extra bucks, you can choose to buy 256 GB MacBook Air.
+Tip: To save some extra bucks, you can choose to buy a 256 GB MacBook Air.
 It will be enough for all your programming projects.
 For the future, the option for adding an external drive is always open too.

 Design – Are There Any Improvements?

-Another improvement you can already find in the latest MacBook Air series is the keyboard design.
+Another improvement is the keyboard design.
 Unlike the older butterfly keys that were light and flimsy, the new backlit Magic keyboard is smoother and more functional.

-All these perks make MacBook Air faster for typing as well as a highly reliable partner in coding.
+All these perks make MacBook Air faster for typing and a highly reliable partner in coding.

 Tip: Overall, the MacBook Air M1 design is fine.
 But to make the most of your spending, you must weigh your priorities in terms of screen size and port availability.